htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

     echo "Failed to exec($error): $@" > $_CONDOR_WRAPPER_ERROR_FILE
     exit 1

-If used in an unmodified form, this script sets the job’s limits on a per slot basis for memory and disk usage, with the limits defined by the values in the machine ClassAd.
+If used in an unmodified form, this script sets the job's limits on a per slot basis for memory and disk usage, with the limits defined by the values in the machine ClassAd.
 This example file will need to be modified and merged for use with a preexisting ``USER_JOB_WRAPPER``